 Participants: Hans Hüttel, Jíři Srba.

-Difficulty: Showing that the Dolev-Yao attacker can be described within a ping-pong calculus with recursion.
+Difficulty: Showing that the Dolev-Yao attacker can be described within a ping-pong calculus with recursion. - Title: Preliminary integrated framework for security and trust management.

 Description: We developed a preliminary integrated framework based on process algebras and suitable inference systems for the modelling of security protocols as well as of access control and trust/reputation management policies.